Nico Hülkenberg: GP2

-Hülkenberg continued with ART into the 2009 GP2 Series, partnering Pastor Maldonado, and took his first win in dominant fashion, during his home round of the series at the Nürburgring.
-With the series' top eight inverted grid, Hülkenberg started eighth for the sprint race.
-He won the sprint race as well, becoming the first driver to do the weekend double since Giorgio Pantano at Monza in the 2006 season.
-In doing so, he became only the second driver to complete the clean sweep, with pole position, two fastest laps and two wins; equalling the achievements of Nelson Piquet Jr., who achieved it at the Hungaroring, also in 2006.
-Hülkenberg clinched the title with two races to spare, after a third-place finish in the Monza sprint race, shadowing Brazilians Luiz Razia and Lucas di Grassi home.
-The result left him with an unassailable 22-point lead heading to the final round, and in the process becoming the first driver to clinch the championship without the need for a final round decider.
+Hülkenberg continued with ART into the 2009 GP2 Series, partnering Pastor Maldonado.
+He was point-less in the first round in Catalunya, then scored his first points in Monaco, including a podium in the sprint race, where the top eight on the starting grid are the feature race finishers in reversed order.
+At the following round at Istanbul Park he took his first pole position, but did not make the podium in either race.
+At Silverstone he again scored in both races, including a podium in the sprint race.
+He took his first win in dominant fashion at his home round, starting from pole position and taking the fastest lap.
+In the sprint race he rose from eighth to win the race with the fastest lap, becoming the first driver to do the weekend double since Giorgio Pantano at Monza in the 2006 season.
+In doing so, he became only the second driver to complete the clean sweep, with pole position, two fastest laps and two wins, following Nelson Piquet Jr. who did so at the Hungaroring in 2006.
+Hülkenberg won again at the Hungaroring, in the feature race; again at Valencia, this time during the sprint race, having finished second while starting from pole in the feature race; then came home second in the Belgian feature race.
+He clinched the title with two races to spare, after a third-place finish in the Monza sprint race which gave him an unassailable 22-point lead heading into the final round, and in the process became the first driver to clinch the championship without the need for a final round decider.
 He became the third rookie GP2 champion after Nico Rosberg and Lewis Hamilton, and the second behind Hamilton to win the GP3/F3 title, and the GP2/F2 title in consecutive years.
-A fifth win followed at the Autódromo Internacional do Algarve, allowing Hülkenberg to break the 100-point barrier, and eventually won the title by 25 points from Vitaly Petrov.
-Worthy of note is that Hülkenberg ended the season 64 points clear of his teammate Pastor Maldonado, who would later go on to get his Williams race seat for the 2011 Formula One season.
+A fifth win followed at Algarve, allowing Hülkenberg to break the 100-point barrier, as he eventually won the title by 25 points from Vitaly Petrov.
+Worthy of note is that Hülkenberg ended the season 64 points clear of his teammate Pastor Maldonado, who would win the title the following season and take his Williams F1 race seat for the 2011 season.